JatinKhare/DSP-2020-JK/README.md

 # **3. Three Point Central Difference Filter**
-The three-point central difference filter is a FIR filter, where previous input is subtracted from the current input to get the current output.
-Also known as derivative filter, it essentisally emphasizes the high-slope components of the signal.
+The three-point central difference filter is also a FIR filter.

 <img src="gifs\filter.gif" width="300" height="200"><br/>
-The main difference between a 1st and 2nd order low pass filter is that the stop band roll-off will be twice the 1st order filters at 40dB/decade
+The main difference between a 1st and 2nd order low pass filter is that the stop band roll-off will be twice the 1st order filters at 40dB/decade.
 <hr />

 ## *Three Point Central Difference Filter: Time Domain Equation Equation and transfer function*